BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 # Mod Configuration Menu documentation

-Baldur's Gate 3 Mod Configuration Menu (`BG3MCM` or MCM) is a mod framework that provides a centralized in-game UI, enabling players to intuitively manage mod settings and/or custom UIs defined by mod authors.
+Baldur's Gate 3 Mod Configuration Menu (`BG3MCM` or MCM) is a mod framework created by [Volitio](https://next.nexusmods.com/profile/Volitio) that provides a centralized in-game UI, enabling players to intuitively manage mod settings and/or custom UIs defined by mod authors.
 It provides an API for registering configuration menus and manipulating persistent user preferences via checkboxes, numbers, text inputs, lists, combos/dropdowns, radio buttons, sliders, color pickers, keybindings, etc.

 Most importantly, **it allows authors to have a robust JSON-like configuration experience without spending hours writing a configuration system, and it's easy enough to integrate** that even novice modders can quickly add support for it in their own mods.